olgarithms/sphinx-tutorial/docs/2-getting-started-with-sphinx.md

 which opens a web server at port `8000`.
 Access your docs by visiting [`http://localhost:8000`](http://localhost:8000) on your browser.

+{: .tip }
+If you're working on codespaces, it'll prompt you to follow a link where you can preview your local documentation website you just built.

 As you go on with the workshop, you can leave your server running and refreshing the webpage will show you the latest updates.